-Any accident at work should be reported at once as shown in the procedures in the Health and Safety Manual.
+Any accident, incident or near miss at work should be reported at once as shown in the procedures in the Health and Safety Manual.

-You should report details of any accident to the senior officer if:
+You should report details of any accident line manager if:

-- > you will be off work or your performance is likely to be affected; or - > the accident is alleged to be due to the negligence of some other person.
+- > you will be off work or your performance is likely to be affected; or - the accident is alleged to be due to the negligence of some other person.